isc-projects/kea/doc/guide/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "host" : "", ... }, ... }

-Should the database use a port different than the default, it may be specified as well:
+Should the database use a port other than the default, it may be specified as well:

 ::